- BAN PRIVATE JETS

 - TAX FREQUENT FLYERS

-Taxes on air travel would be a socially progressive way of raising climate finance and have been proposed by the group representing the most vulnerable countries at COP27 as an effective way to raise climate finance and pay for loss and damage, and cancel debt.
-Studies show that we could easily raise in excess of $100 billion a year this way.
+Taxes on air travel would be a socially progressive way of raising climate funds and have been proposed by the group representing the most vulnerable countries at COP27 as an effective way to raise climate finance and pay for loss and damage, and cancel debt

 - MAKE POLLUTERS PAY